facebookincubator/TTPForge/pkg/network/README.md

 EnableNoProxy(string)
 ```

-EnableNoProxy sets the "no_proxy" environment variable to the provided domains string.
+EnableNoProxy sets the "no_proxy" environment variable to
-This excludes the specified domains from being proxied for network operations in the current process.
+the provided domains string.
+This excludes the specified domains
+from being proxied for network operations in the current process.

 Parameters:

-domains: A string representing a comma-separated list of domain names to be excluded from proxying.
+domains: A string representing a comma-separated list of domain names

-Returns:

-# None

-Example:

-domains := "example.com,example.org"
-EnableNoProxy(domains)
+to be excluded from proxying.

 ---